-Contractual necessity Personal data may be processed on the basis that We cannot function as a school without basic such processing is necessary to enter into or information perform a contract with the data subject.
-Compliance with legal obligations Personal data may be processed on the basis that We are required to keep certain records and the controller has a legal obligation to perform such submit them to government (e.g. School processing.
-Census information) Public interest Personal data may be processed on the basis that such processing is necessary for the performance of tasks carried out by a public authority or private organisation acting in the public interest.
-Legitimate interests Personal data may be processed on the basis that It is in the interests of our students that we the controller has a legitimate interest in processing hold information and use it to track their those data, provided that such legitimate interest is performance, arrange rewards provide them not overridden by the rights or freedoms of the with a most appropriate education. affected data subjects.
-Consent Personal data may be processed on the basis that We seek parental consent for processing of the data subject has consented to such processing. data and use this as a final basis.
-The parental Parental permission is required to process the consent will be used for example to allow or personal data of children (and note that a child is deny the use of photographs of students. anyone under the age of 16).
-In some contexts We will still collect basic information and use (especially online) proving that parental permission it under the above criteria. has been obtained may be difficult.
+Contractual necessity Personal data may be processed We cannot function as a on the basis that such processing school without basic is necessary in order to enter into information or perform a contract with the data subject.
+Personal data may be processed We are required to keep on the basis that the controller certain records and submit has a legal obligation to perform them to government (e.g. such processing.
+School Census information) Personal data may be processed on the basis that such processing is necessary for the performance of tasks carried out by a public authority or private organisation acting in the public interest.
+Personal data may be processed It is in the interests of our on the basis that the controller students that we hold has a legitimate interest in information and use it to processing those data, provided track their performance, that such legitimate interest is arrange rewards provide not overridden by the rights or them with a most freedoms of the affected data appropriate education. subjects.
+Personal data may be processed We seek parental consent on the basis that the data subject for processing of data and has consented to such use this as a final basis.
+The processing. parental consent will be Parental permission is required used for example to allow or to process the personal data of deny the use of children (and note that a child is photographs of students. anyone under the age of 16).
+In We will still collect basic some contexts (especially online) information and use it proving that parental permission under the above criteria. has been obtained may be difficult.
+Personal data may be processed on the basis that the controller has a legal obligation to perform such processing.
+Personal data may be processed on the basis that such processing is necessary for the performance of tasks carried out by a public authority or private organisation acting in the public interest.
+Personal data may be processed on the basis that the controller has a legitimate interest in processing those data, provided that such legitimate interest is not overridden by the rights or freedoms of the affected data subjects.
+Personal data may be processed on the basis that the data subject has consented to such processing.
+Parental permission is required to process the personal data of children (and note that a child is anyone under the age of 16).
+In some contexts (especially online) proving that parental permission has been obtained may be